Fabio Borini: Roma

 On 31 August 2011, Borini signed for Italian club Roma on loan for €1.25 million, with an option to buy for €7 million.
 Borini signed a 1+4-year contract, which he would earn €1 million in gross in first season but increased to €2.3 million in 2012–13 and ultimately €3.4 million in 2015–16.

 He made his first official appearance for Roma in the 2–1 loss at home to Cagliari, replacing Pablo Osvaldo in the 80th minute.
-The following week, he made his first start against Internazionale in the 0–0 draw at the San Siro.
+The following week, he made his first start against Inter Milan in the 0–0 draw at the San Siro.
 He scored his first goal with his new team in the 2–1 away loss against Genoa.
 He then scored his first goal in the Coppa Italia against Fiorentina in Roma's 3–0 victory.
 Borini scored his second goal as a Roma player against Cesena in Roma's 5–1 victory.
 Borini was bought from Parma on a co-ownership deal for €2.3 million on 23 January 2012.
 Moreover, Roma also paid agent Andrea Rosso €150,000 who broke the deal, as well as sent Stefano Okaka to Parma in a temporary deal with the option to sign half of the "card" for €300,000.
 On 5 February, he scored two goals against Inter in a 4–0 victory.
 He scored an equaliser in a derby against Lazio, and he scored a winner against Palermo on 12 March.
 On 23 June, Roma paid Parma €5.3 million on blind auction, and signed the other 50% of Borini's rights.